Risk management is the process of identifying and managing threats so that your small business can continue without unexpected disruptions.

 Updating your risk management plan: Once you have a risk management plan in place, it’s important to revisit it every six months or so to make sure it’s still current.

-Business risk management is a wide-ranging discipline designed to analyze and mitigate threats before they cause problems.
+Business risk management is a wide-ranging discipline designed to analyze and mitigate threats before they cause a disruption.

 Business continuity planning is a process for getting a business back online after a major incident (natural disaster, data breach, etc.) disrupts operations.